How to Design Safety Into ADAS Products

 Automobile manufacturers tout these as safety devices and television advertising is blanketed with heart-warming portrayals of lives saved and injuries avoided because of these little electronic miracles.

 But, be warned: As currently designed, many of these devices will not fully meet their expected purpose.
-Most ADAS designs are convenience features rather than full-fledged safety devices.
+Most ADAS systems are convenience features rather than full-fledged safety devices.
 Unfortunately, the mismatch between public perception and ADAS’ true capabilities can lead to public harm and potential liabilities for manufacturers.

 The reason for this shortfall is due in large part to a lack of effective and methodical design that accounts for all the ins and outs of real life.
 Solutions can be found in requirements-based design and appropriate validation and verification testing.
 Existing guides and standards provide a path which, if followed, will lead to systems fulfilling safety expectations.
 With associated tools and procedures, the vision of ADAS safety can be achieved efficiently and economically.